Magical Diary

-Magical Diary is a visual novel video game series taking place at a magical school.
-The first game in the series, now known as Magical Diary: Horse Hall, featured a young freshman magical girl.
+Magical Diary is a visual novel video game series that takes place at a magical school and includes romance elements.
+The series is developed and published by Hanako Games.

+The first game in the series, now known as Magical Diary: Horse Hall, features a young freshman magical girl.
 It was released on June 19, 2011 for Windows, macOS and Linux.
-It is a fantasy game with elements of romance.
-The game uses anime-style graphics and is written in English.
-It was developed and published by Hanako Games.
 The game was later released on Steam with some bonus content.

-A second game, Magical Diary: Wolf Hall was released in 2020 featuring a male protagonist.
+A second game, Magical Diary: Wolf Hall, was released in 2020 featuring a male protagonist.

 Gameplay

 As it is a visual novel, the player reads through the story and makes choices at crucial points to change the outcome, leading to different endings.
 The player can create a custom female student.
 The game also contains puzzles in which the player has to use spells to pass the exam.
 Every puzzle has multiple solutions.

 Plot

 A player controlled avatar has been invited to attend a magical school.
 Here the avatar can make new friends, learn dozens of spells, face exams in the school dungeons, run for class office, and try to find a date for the May Day Ball.
 There are many students at Iris Academy and they are all divided up into Magical Halls; for the girls there are the Horse Hall, the Butterfly Hall, and the Snake Hall.
 The boys are divided in the Wolf Hall, the Falcon Hall, and the Toad Hall.